 “You know, it’s a very difficult doctrine in some regards, but what we have to do is to remember, as one person said, “Explain it, you might lose your mind.
 Explain it away, you might lose your soul.”
 So here we are.
 It’s a doctrine with a lot of mystery.
 I’m going to be scaring up a lot of rabbits that I’m not able to shoot, but at the end I am going to answer some questions that will be in your mind.”

 So what is going on here?
-As I see it, Lutzer’s statements reflect the suppression of reason and intimidation.
-We have the former in “Explain it, you might lose your mind,” and the latter in “Explain it away, you might lose your soul.”
+As I see it, Lutzer’s statements reflect a degree of intimidation along with the suppression of reason characteristic of Calvinism.
+We have the latter in “Explain it, you might lose your mind,” and the former in “Explain it away, you might lose your soul.”

 Now, if you do accept the Calvinist definition of predestination, you should know that you cannot explain it.
 “It’s a doctrine with a lot of mystery.”
 This is yet another example of the suppression of reason.
+The word “mystery” here is employed to deflect from what we otherwise identify as contradiction.
 Calvinist’s “reason” about their difficulties as follows.
 “Don’t try to explain our doctrines because you may find that they don’t makes sense and that would not be good for us Calvinists.
 We might have to go back to the text and reconsider our exegesis and interpretations.
-Rather, let’s just label our key logical problem an “apparent contradiction” and any and all other incoherencies and inconsistencies a “mystery.”
+Rather, let’s just label our key logical problem an “apparent contradiction” and any and all other incoherencies and inconsistencies a “mystery.””
 Hence, “Explain it, and you might lose your mind” tells us that the doctrine generates incoherence and contradiction.
 That’s precisely what the mind cannot do with incoherence and contradiction.
-It cannot explain it.
+It cannot explain a contradiction.
+But it knows one when it sees one.
 And that is how we know we are dealing with incoherence and contradiction and not “mystery.”
 You cannot try to explain an incoherence or contradiction until you have dealt with the underlying cause of the incoherence and contradiction.
-Until you have done that the minds reels to and fro, finding no resting place.
+Until you have done that, the mind reels to and fro, finding no resting place.
 So to the degree that the Calvinist refuses to deal with the underlying problem causing these logical and moral difficulties and continues to attempt to “explain” his doctrines, we will continue to see them as nonsense.
 They don’t make rational sense to our minds, and therefore, rather than lose our minds we can use our minds to discern that they are nonsense.